openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

   challenging edX course, while helping to support the edX mission.

-  We would like to remind you that {date} is the last day to register for a verified certificate in {course name}.
+  We would like to remind you that {date} is the last day to register for a verified certificate in %%COURSE_DISPLAY_NAME%%.
 Registering for a certificate is easy!
 Just go to this course on your edX dashboard and click "Challenge Yourself".

   Good luck!